AntonGashi/ph551/IPCC_REPORT_NOTES.md

 - Most of this development is happening in high income countries that most likely wont bear the costs of climate change making this a reason for drastic improvement of current technologies.

+The IPCC Work Group 2 Assessment Report titled "Climate Change 2022: Impacts, Adaptation and Vulnerability" identifies current observations, future predictions, key risks and adaptations in relation to their chapter(4) on water due to the impacts of climate change.
+Throughout the chapter they make various claim's about the changing ecosystem based on projected mean temperature change, these claim's alongside their confidence rating are useful in determining the impact of our specific work package.
+One claim made is the projected multi-model median changes of precipitation in which the majority of the planet will see a rise due to melting ice caps and permafrost, however specific areas should be evaluated as the change isn't uniform.
+For example at 1.5C the Indian sub-continent will see average increases in precipitation alongside eastern Sahel, south-central Asia and parts of Greenland and Antarctica; in south America, southern Africa and the Mediterranean there is strong consensus that there will be a decrease in rain fall.
+A more detailed and informative display of impact on precipitation is gained from looking at the 5th and 95th percentile predictions as seen in the graph below, this shows concentrated and large changes in precipitation in absolute terms at various predicted temperatures.